ChinaiArman/GarmentRecognitionAPI/README.md

     cd server                           # Change to the server directory pip install -r requirements.txt     # Install the required libraries
     ```
+    - If after running the command, none of the packages have installed, restart the terminal and try again, ensuring that the virtual environment is activated.
+    - If a single package fails to install, try installing it separately using the following command:
+    ```sh
+    pip install <package_name>          # Install the package separately
+    ```

 4. Set up environment variables
     - Create a `.env` file in the server directory of the project.